vmware-tanzu/projects-operator/README.md

 Note that the `Project` CRD will be left on the cluster as will any CRs for the `Project` CRD.
 These can be deleted manually if desired.

+### Webhook

+projects-operator makes use of two webhooks to provide further functionality, as follows:

+1. A ValidatingWebhook (invoked on Project CREATE) - ensures that Projects cannot be created if they have the same name as an existing namespace.
+1. A MutatingWebhook (invoked on ProjectAccess CREATE, UPDATE) - returns a modified ProjectAccess containing the list of Projects the user has access to.

 ### Tests

 To run the acceptance tests you must have a pks k8s cluster using OIDC pointing to an LDAP.
 (You can set up openldap as a container by running `./ldap/deploy-ldap.sh`